elirancv/DistroKid-Release-Packer/docs/CONTRIBUTING.md

 Before submitting, ensure:
 - All scripts run without errors
-- Code follows the Cursor Rules
+- Code follows the project coding standards
 - Documentation is updated
 - No linter errors